 The HHS is an all-volunteer run 501(c)3 non-profit organization established in 2008.
 Membership, donors and our store at the Black Range Museum support our work.

-Friday 10-1, Saturday 10-3, and we will be open Sundays 12-3.
+Friday 12-3 (winter hours), Saturday 10-3, and Sundays 12-3.

 We hope to see you soon!